educational-resources-and-services/bibletags-widget/README.md

     * figure out litmus test verses to figure out versificationModel, partialScope, skipsUnlikelyOriginals

   * {/* https://github.com/translationCoreApps/usfm-js/tree/master/__tests__/resources */}
-  * Show a, b or c after verse number when it is not complete by referencing the wordRange value returned from getCorrespondingVerseLocation (Eg. 12:3b)

 * Jesse
   * UGNT fixed?
 (36 adjectives without a type)